skip to content

 The Spread mechanic makes the knockback on Cleave much more threatening, as part of the squad needs to stand in front of the boss while being unable to dodge or block the Cleave due to the Challenge Mode changes.

 You will have a few seconds from the moment the Spread AoEs appear before the Cleave happens.
-Cast Stability in both subgroups at this point to ensure no one is knocked back into other AoEs or off of the platform.
+Cast in both subgroups at this point to ensure no one is knocked back into other AoEs or off of the platform.

-"Stand Your Ground!" or Mantra of Liberation are great picks for this fight, as the Stability from them lasts for at least 5 seconds.
+"Stand Your Ground!" or Mantra of Liberation are great picks for this fight, as the from them lasts for at least 5 seconds.
 Mantra of Concentration is also a good choice if timed properly.
 Mantra of Liberation can be taken with minimal loss by DPS Firebrands or by Healbrands taking Stalwart Speed.

 You can leave the distribution of this mechanic completely to chance, or you can assign specific players to bait the AoEs.
-Healers and support players can go to the boss first to bait the AoEs, quickly distribute offensive boons and Stability, and move out to handle the Spread.
+Healers and support players can go to the boss first to bait the AoEs, quickly distribute offensive boons and , and move out to handle the Spread.

 Advanced Positioning